History of Hail in Timeline

 Hail

-1965: Start of Hail Suppression Programs
+1965: Start of Hail suppression programs in various countries

-2005: End of Hail Suppression Programs Era
+2005: End of Hail suppression programs in various countries

-July 29, 2010: Hail Accumulation in Boulder County, Colorado
+July 29, 2010: Hail accumulation in Boulder County, Colorado

-June 5, 2015: Heavy Hailfall in Denver, Colorado
+June 5, 2015: Hailstorm in Denver, Colorado

-2023: Hailstorm Damage Costs in the United States
+2023: Hailstorm damage costs in the United States

 In 2023, hailstorms in the United States caused $46 billion in damage to cars, roofs, and crops, according to the Insurance Institute for Business & Home Safety (IBHS).